bhedelius/GeoGCN-Potential/README.md

 TODO:

-It would be nice to have a setup.sh script to create/update a conda env that has all the dependencies.
+It would be nice to have a setup.sh script to create/update a conda env that sets up all the dependencies.